qemu/qemu/docs/system/index.rst

-..
-This is the top level page for the 'system' manual.

 System Emulation
 ================

-This manual is the overall guide for users using QEMU for full system emulation (as opposed to user-mode emulation).
+This section of the manual is the overall guide for users using QEMU for full system emulation (as opposed to user-mode emulation).
 This includes working with hypervisors such as KVM, Xen, Hax or Hypervisor.Framework.